robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### Cluttered Work Area, Cluttered Mind

-I was at this point getting annoyed with how long this project was taking.
-I wanted to be done.
-Part of my frustration was that I don't have a dedicated work bench any more, because we needed space in the garage to protect both cars from hail storms.
-Now with only one car, at least I have some space.
-Still, my work area was a mess:
+Again, I was getting annoyed with how long this project was taking.
+Part of my frustration was that I don't have a dedicated work bench any more, because we needed space in the garage for both cars.
+My work area was a mess:

 [![Tools All Over the Place](/assets/i/20240428/tool-mess.jpg){: height="250"}](/assets/i/20240428/tool-mess.jpg)

-Never the less, I decided to get started assembling.
+I started assembling.

 I screwed the side pieces together, and I quickly realized that I wasn't going to flatten the bent side pieces with screws.
 A couple of